 While a quantum leap in human computer interaction is a worthy pursuit, we had a new company that had to deliver its first product on its maiden MVP launch, and we needed this fast.

 Before the design sprint I prepared the persona posters.
-These are a sort of workshop prop which help keep the user close in our mind as we're narrowing in on a solution.
+We referred to these during the workshop as a prop to keep the target users close in mind.

 I'm not a big fan of the typical verbose and elaborate user personas because they put too much emphasis on demographics, and add more noise than value to the design process.
-The task at hand is almost always a more important factor than who is performing that task.
-But after seeing Mailchimp's simple and eye-catching user personas, I decided to give these a try.
-I still believe that the job at hand is more important than demographics, but keeping these visual props nearby did encourage us to anchor our decisions to the perceived needs of our target audience.
+After seeing Mailchimp's simple and eye-catching user personas, I decided to give these a try.
+I still believe that the job at hand is often more important than demographics, but these did come in handy at times.

-We used Mural.co as the digital whiteboard for the distributed design sprint.
-Here we captured all our sketches, voted on the ideas we liked and discussed our product direction.
 At the end of the two days of workshops we agreed on a feature set, and a rough vision for the new product.
-My task was now to take that vision, and bring it to life.
+My task was now to take that vision, and bring it to life by creating a prototype.